2nd November, 2021

-The pandemic has fuelled a renaissance in vaccine research, underpinned by the creation of novel vaccine delivery systems and robust worldwide manufacturing pipelines, with the global vaccine market predicted to reach $108 billion by 2027.
+The pandemic has fuelled a renaissance in vaccine research underpinned by the deployment of novel vaccine delivery systems and robust worldwide manufacturing pipelines, with the global vaccine market predicted to reach $108 billion by 2027.

-Most vaccine antigens are based on a single pathogen component, such as the spike protein of the COVID SARS-CoV-2 coronavirus, which limits their effectiveness and ability to cope with new variants.
-Baseimmune’s vaccine design algorithm crunches genomic, epidemiological, immunological, clinical and evolutionary data together to create entirely new synthetic antigens containing all the parts of the pathogen that are most likely to evoke a strong protective immune response.
+Most vaccine are based on a single pathogen component, such as the spike protein of the COVID SARS-CoV-2 coronavirus, which limits their effectiveness and ability to cope with new variants.
+Baseimmune’s vaccine design algorithm crunches genomic, epidemiological, immunological, and evolutionary data to create artificial proteins with antigens from the entire genome to evoke protective and mutation-proof immune response.

-These ‘pick and mix’ antigens effectively present the immune system with a toolkit of everything it is likely to need to know about how to recognise and respond to a particular pathogen, both now and in the future.
-The antigen designs can then be fed into any vaccine technology platform, including mRNA, DNA and viral vectors, to create universal future-proof vaccines that should be effective against all current and likely variants.
+These ‘pick and mix’ antigens effectively empowers the immune system with a toolkit of everything it is likely to need to know about how to recognise and respond to a particular pathogen.
+The antigen designs can then be formulated into any vaccine technology platform, including mRNA, DNA and viral vectors, to create universal future-proof vaccines that should be effective against all current and likely variants.

 Co-founder Josh Blight says, “Vaccines are a powerful tool for eradicating infectious diseases, yet every year millions of lives are still lost or irreversibly changed worldwide due to preventable infections.
 We know vaccines work - we just need better ones against more diseases if we’re to truly make a difference to global health.”